 Figure 1.
 Test setup with target speaker coming from the front, from the side and from behind.
+The noise was presented throughout testing for part 1 participants.
+It was presented for 30 seconds prior to each test condition for all participants in both part 1 and part 2 in order to activate adaptive features.

-The test participants completed all three conditions in a row for each hearing aids.
+The test participants completed all three conditions in a row for each pair of hearing aids.
 For example, three sentence lists with the ReSound hearing aids, three sentence lists with Hearing Aid A, and three sentence lists with Hearing Aid B. The sequence of the tested hearing aids was randomized for the test participants.